 Health Insurance Coverage

 Please note: International SOS is not health insurance.
-Students are advised to become familiar with their health insurance provider provisions (whether the Summer School plan or other), and to understand the process for making claims from abroad.
-If out-of pocket medical expenses are incurred, providers will indicate applicable reimbursement policies and procedures.
+Students are advised to become familiar with their health insurance provider provisions (including the Harvard Summer School plan and any additional insurance they may be carrying), and to understand the process for making claims from abroad.
+If out-of pocket medical expenses are incurred, the provider will indicate applicable reimbursement policies and procedures.

-Harvard GSS manages the University’s International SOS membership.
 International SOS provides 24/7 medical, mental health, and security support and evacuation services to students enrolled in any Harvard Summer School study abroad program.
 To expedite access to these services, it is vital that you register your trip with International SOS before you leave– either through the MyTrips system or the Assistance App.
 To do this, you should create a “New Trip” in your account and enter your flight details, local phone number, and other relevant information.
-See the “Update your travel record in the International SOS MyTrips system” step in the Pre-Departure Requirements section above.

 Contact us at: